GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab16-solution/README.md

 The BillBuddyCountPaymentByCategoryDistributedExecutor project is provided as part of the Lab.
 You can use it in order to complete any coding gaps you might have. <br />
 **3.2**	 Expand the BillBuddyModelproject. <br />
-**3.3**	 Add the required method in the Interface com.c123.billbuddy.remoting.ICountPaymentsByCategoryService <br />
+**3.3**	 Add the required method in the Interface com.gs.billbuddy.remoting.ICountPaymentsByCategoryService <br />

 >a.
 Declare a method named findPaymentCountByCategory that will retrieve a count of all payments made in a specific category. <br />

 **3.4**	 Implement the Service as follows: <br />
 >a.
-Locate the com.c123.billbuddy.remoting.CountPaymentByCategoryService (Hint: BillBuddy_space). <br />
+Locate the com.gs.billbuddy.remoting.CountPaymentByCategoryService (Hint: BillBuddy_space). <br />
 b.
 Follow the //TO DO comments in the file. <br />

 **3.5**	 Implement the Reducer class as follows: <br />
 >a.
 Expand the BillBuddyCountPaymentByCategoryRemoteService project. <br />
 b.
-Locate the com.c123.billbuddy.report.CountPaymentByCategoryReducer. <br />
+Locate the com.gs.billbuddy.report.CountPaymentByCategoryReducer. <br />
 c.
 Follow the //TO DO comments in the file.
 You only have to add all results to a single list.
 The reducer class is almost fully implemented. <br />

 **3.6**	 Implement the Client as follows: <br />
 >a.
 Expand the BillBuddyCountPaymentByCategoryRemoteService project. <br />
 b.
-Locate the com.c123.billbuddy.report.CountPaymentByCategoryReport. <br />
+Locate the com.gs.billbuddy.report.CountPaymentByCategoryReport. <br />
 c.
 Follow the //TO DO comments in the file. <br />
 d.
 Deploy the BillBuddy_Space PU to the Grid Service followed: <br />
 e.
 Run AccountFeeder and PaymentFeeder. <br />